-Set the slow cooker to low.
+Set the slow cooker to LOW.
 Cover and cook until the beans are tender, about 6-8 hours.

 If serving bread, after getting the slow cooker started, go ahead and slice and butter the bread, then place it in a toaster oven (you aren’t toasting it yet).
-Later as you add the last few ingredients to the slow cooker, the bread in the toaster is ready to go.
+Later as you add the last few ingredients to the slow cooker, the bread is already in the toaster ready to go.

 Want to occupy your kids with a short cooking task when you get home?
 Substitute 2 large Roma tomatoes and let them chop away.